-The north-east side of Gaspé bay is thickly covered with the houses of the fishermen, for a distance of 5 miles within Cape Gaspé ; the principal fishing establishments belonging, as at Percé, to Jersey merchants.
+The north-east side of Gaspé bay is thickly covered with the houses of the fishermen, for a distance of 5 miles within Cape Gaspé; the principal fishing establishments belonging, as at Percé, to Jersey merchants.
 There is an anchorage with good holding ground, but in not less than 17 fathoms, except within a quarter of a mile of the shore, abreast of St. George cove, Grande Grêve, and Little Gaspé.
-The word cove is, however, inappropriately applied to any part of the shore between Grande Grêve and the Cape, for though there are fishing establishments there are no coves whatever.
-This side is bold, and free from danger in every part, with the exception of the Seal rocks, which are the only detached danger in the bay.
+The word cove is, sowever, inappropriately applied to any part of the shore between Grande Grêve and the Cape, for though there are fishing establishments there are no coves whatever.
+This side is bold, and free from danger in every part, with the exception of the Seal rocks, which are the only detached langer in the bay.

-SEAL ROCKS are $6\frac{3}{4}$ miles within Cape Gaspé, one mile S.E. by S. from Cape Brulé, and half a mile off shore.
+SEAL ROCKS are $6\frac{3}{4}$ miles within Cape Gaspé, one mile S.E. by S. From Cape Brulé, and half a mile off shore.
 The length of this reef, from the depth of 3 fathoms to 3 fathoms, and in a direction parallel to the shore, is half a mile; and its breadth a quarter of a mile.
 The least water is 4 feet, and there are $3\frac{1}{2}$ fathoms between it and the shore.
-When on the outer edge of the rocks, Cape Brulé is in one with the next cliffy point up the bay, bearing N.W. by N., and this only mark is sufficient for the safety of vessels beating, for the rocks are out of the way with fair winds.
+When on the outer edge of the rocks, Cape Brulé is in one with the next eliffy point up the bay, bearing N.W. by N., and this only mark is sufficient for the safety of vessels beating, for the rocks are out of the way with fair winds.

-The south-west shore of Gaspé bay from Peter point to Douglas town, a distance of 12 miles, presents a succession of precipitous headlands, the cliffs of bituminous shale and sandstone rising to the height of 200 feet above the sea.
-About 5 miles inland the mountains attain an elevation of 1,500 feet, and after sweeping round the head of Mal bay terminate at Percé mountain.
+The south-west shore of Gaspé bay from Peter point to Douglas town, distance of 12 miles, presents a succession of precipitous headlands, the diffs of bituminous shale and sandstone rising to the height of 200 feet bove the sea.
+About 5 miles inland the mountains attain an elevation of ,500 feet, and after sweeping round the head of Mal bay terminate at Percé mountain.

-DOUGLAS is a village of fishermen and farmers, standing on the rising ground at the south side of the entrance of the river St. John.
-The water is very deep in the outer parts of the bay, being from 30 to upwards of 60 fathoms, over mud bottom; but on approaching Douglas the depth decreases regularly to the anchorage.
+rising ground at the south side of the entrance of the river St. John The water is very deep in the outer parts of the bay, being from 30 to upwards of 60 fathoms, over mud bottom; but on approachin Douglas the depth decreases regularly to the anchorage.

-Cape Haldimand, 2 miles northward of Douglas, is a bluff point of cliff, and the south-eastern termination of the range of hills which separates the harbour, basin, and South-west Arm, from the valley of the river St. John.
+Cape Haldimand, 2 miles northward of Douglas, is a bluff point of clif and the south-eastern termination of the range of hills which separate the harbour, basin, and South-west Arm, from the valley of the rive St. John.

-water may be obtained by ascending the river St. John to the islands, a distance of 2 miles.
-In the spring of the year there is often a depth of 9 feet in the entrance of this river, which is between two points of sand; and there are 12 feet in the narrow channel for some distance within.
+water may be obtained by ascending the river St. John to the islands a distance of 2 miles.
+In the spring of the year there is often a dept of 9 feet in the entrance of this river, which is between two points c sand; and there are 12 feet in the narrow channel for some distanc within.
 At the islands the river becomes shallow and rapid.

-ANCHORAGE.-The roadstead off the town of Douglas is extensive; vessels may anchor in any part of it, and in any depth from 11 to 6 fathoms, over sand and clay bottom; but the best berth is in 7 fathoms, with the entrance of the river St. John bearing N.W. by W. 11⁄4 miles.
-The course and distance from Cape Gaspé to this anchorage is N.W. by W., $7\frac{3}{4}$ miles.
-There is, however, no shelter from winds between S.E. by E. and S.S.E., which blow directly into the bay, and roll in a heavy swell.
-The riding is, nevertheless, much less heavy on such occasions than might be expected; and, as the ground is excellent for holding, a vessel may safely anchor here during the summer months.
+vessels may anchor in any part of it, and in any depth from 11 to a fathoms, over sand and clay bottom; but the best berth is in 7 fathoms with the entrance of the river St. John bearing N.W. by W. 11⁄2 miles.
+The course and distance from Cape Gaspé to this anchorage is N.W. by W. 73⁄4 miles.
+There is, however, no shelter from winds between S.E. by E and S.S.E., which blow directly into the bay, and roll in a heavy swell The riding is, nevertheless, much less heavy on such occasions than migh be expected; and, as the ground is excellent for holding, a vessel may safely anchor here during the summer months.